Integrated Sensing and Communications Towards Proactive Beamforming in mmWave V2I via Multi-Modal Feature Fusion (MMFF): Experimental Setup

-\item \textbf{CSI-aided predictive beamforming (C-A-PB)}: A uni-modal data based scheme that utilizes CSI to predict the vehicle position is designed.
-The same data pre-processing method with the AFE module is adopted and GRU is used to extract the temporal feature.
-Note that the mapping between CSI and the absolute coordinates of the vehicle is difficult to fit through NN since CSI represents the compressed electromagnetic environment feature and the position of the vehicle is just one of the contributing factors.
+\item \textbf{CSI-aided predictive beamforming (C-PB)}: A uni-modal data based scheme that adopts CSI to predict the vehicle position is designed.
+Note that the mapping between CSI and the vehicle's absolute coordinates is difficult to fit through NN since CSI represents the compressed electromagnetic environment feature and the vehicle's position is just one of the contributing factors.
 Therefore, a temporal-difference prediction scheme is designed.
-That is, the NN predicts the displacement of vehicles at adjacent time slots through the potential angle variation feature in CSI time series.
+That is, the NN predicts the displacement of vehicles at adjacent time slots through the potential angle variation feature in CSI sequences. {The CSI data and its processing methods have not been changed.}

 \end{itemize}